Eye-C-U/torch_persistency/README.md

 ## Issues

 This project is currently developed and maintained by [EyeCU Software Team](https://github.com/Eye-C-U).
 You are very welcomed to send an e-mail to [head of developer team](mailto:ovuruska@eyecuvision.com) or open an issue for your future requests or bugs.
-It is always nice to hear from you people.
+It is always nice to hear from you.
 Stay safe!